Here are four quick actions you can take to support mental health today:

 Access to safe, stable, and supportive housing is critical to one’s mental health and wellbeing.
 Housing insecurity is an issue that impacts the vast majority of our members regardless of their current life circumstances.
 Young people coming out of the foster care system, the low-income individuals we work with, and college students alike are faced with homelessness or the threat of homelessness due to a lack of affordable housing and renter protections as well as intermediate supports, such as shelters, that don’t meet their needs.
 MHALA promotes policies to improve the quality, stability, and accessibility of housing through housing production, affordability, and renter protections.
 We advocate for increased funding and services for people who are facing housing insecurity and homelessness, for supportive housing, and for the protection of the rights of people experiencing homelessness.

-By setting forth these policy and advocacy priorities for 2021, MHALA continues its long and evolving commitment to social justice through advocating for the issues impacting our members.
+By setting forth these policy and advocacy priorities, MHALA continues its long and evolving commitment to social justice through advocating for the issues impacting our members.